 The type of monuments found at Carrowmore are boulder circles with central dolmens and sometimes rudimentary passages.
-They are among the earliest megalithic of chambers built in Ireland; dates from carbon dated red deer antlers, show that the chambers were used between 5,800 and 5,000 years ago.
+They are among the earliest megalithic of chambers built in Ireland; information from carbon dated red deer antlers show that the chambers were used between 5,800 and 5,000 years ago.
 Originally each of the sites had a raised platform which was up to

 a meter above the surrounding ground level, sometimes with one or more inner circles of smaller stones.